thanggithubrmit/COSC2767-RMIT-Store/README.md

 ### Plan A: Deploy Locally

 **Window, MacOS, or Linux**:
-   - Follow the instructions in the "Steps to Build, Configure, and Run the Project Locally" section.
+   - Follow the instructions in the below "Plan A: Steps to Build, Configure, and Run the Project Locally" section.

 ### Plan B: Deploy on AWS EC2 (Single Instance)

-1. Follow the instructions in the "Configuring and Deploying the Project on AWS EC2" section to deploy both the client and server on a single EC2 instance.
+1. Follow the instructions in the below "Plan B: Configuring and Deploying the Project on AWS EC2" section to deploy both the client and server on a single EC2 instance.

 ### Plan C: Deploy on AWS EC2 (Separate Instances)